n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 Refer to the [Discord Making a Webhook documentation](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks){:target=_blank .external-link} for more information.

-## How to choose an authentication method
+## Choose an authentication method

 The simplest installation is a **webhook**.
 You create and add webhooks to a single channel on a Discord server.
 Webhooks can post messages to a channel.
 They don't require a bot user or authentication.
 But they can't listen or respond to user requests or commands.
 If you need a straightforward way to send messages to a channel without the need for interaction or feedback, use a webhook.